troygaylord/Obzervatory/README.md

 // We'll save this for later.
 var originalTab1Values = tabs('tab1').get();

-// Fir the tab2 'close' event which will then fire the tab2 'save' event. tabs('tab2').fireEvent('close');
+// Fire the tab2 'close' event which will then fire the tab2 'save' event. tabs('tab2').fireEvent('close');

 tabs('tab3').get(); // === { "selected": true,